 Having had the advantage of a consultation with the learned Attorney-General, who has carefully considered the evidence given in the course of the inquiry before the coroner, as well as the most able summing up to the jury impanelled before him, and having regard to the verdict returned by that jury, after a patient and exhaustive inquiry, I do not propose, on the materials at present in our possession, to proceed further with this prosecution, and, Sir, if it should meet with your approval, it will have the sanction both of the learned Attorney-General and of the Treasury authorities, that no further evidence should now be offered against the accused. ”

-Evidently there were many who had been convinced of Sadler's innocence and, as Sadler left the court, he was greeted by a large crowd who proceeded to cheer as the cab drove him away.
-They ran after his carriage whereupon to be greeted by a large cheering crowd who ran after his cab whereupon, according to The Times, "Sadler put his head out of the cab window and waved his hat..."
+Evidently there were many who had been convinced of Sadler's innocence and, as Sadler left the court, he was greeted by a large crowd who proceeded to cheer as a cab drove him away.
+The crowd ran after his carriage, whereupon, according to The Times, "Sadler put his head out of the cab window and waved his hat..."